Who does what during a Belenios election ?

 The credential authority is in charge of sending the credentials to

-url of the election in the message that she sends (by email, by postal mail).
-For sending the credentials by email, it is possible to use the
+the message that they send (by email, by postal mail).
+For sending the

 sources (see the auditor section below for how to get the sources).

+Voting phase.
 As soon as the election is open, and at the end of the election, it is expected that the credential authority:

+After the tally.
 At the end of the election, in order to validate the records, it is expected that the credential authority :

 verifies that the voting records given by the administrator corresponds to the ballots in the ballot box.
 This verification can be done with the command:

-belenios-tool compute-voters --privcreds /path/to/creds.txt --url https://url/to/election
+belenios-tool election compute-voters --privcreds /path/to/creds.json --url https://url/to/election

 The list output by this command must coincide with the one given by the administrator (maybe in a different order).